arduinocelentano/cdimage/README.md

 [Hackaday post](https://hackaday.io/project/186303-burning-pictures-on-a-compact-disc-surface) about this project.

-[A project regarding optical drive reverce engineering](https://scanlime.org/2016/08/scanlime001-coastermelt-part-1/).
+[A project regarding optical drive reverse engineering](https://scanlime.org/2016/08/scanlime001-coastermelt-part-1/).
 Not related directly to this project, but might be useful to give you a clue to how it probably could be done with hardware approach.
 Thanks to [some guy](https://hackaday.com/2022/07/11/burn-pictures-on-a-cd-r-no-special-drive-needed/#comment-6491772) for suggestion.